ocristaldo/spaceinvaderspy/docs/DEVELOPMENT_STATUS.md

-# 🚀 Space Invaders Python - Development Status & Roadmap
+# 🚀 Space Invaders Python - Development Status & Galaga Roadmap

-## 📊 Current Status: **ADVANCED PROTOTYPE WITH SPRITE SYSTEM**
+## 📊 Current Status: **Space Invaders core complete – Galaga-style expansion in design/early prototyping**

+The baseline Space Invaders mechanics are stable (see `docs/GAMEPLAY_OVERVIEW.md`). `docs/detailed_gameplay.md` captures the Galaga feature set we are adapting; this roadmap tracks how we bring those systems into the current codebase.

 ### ✅ **Completed Features**